 - Image credit links – Again, nice to have for branding and a few people will click through.
 This is why “linkable assets” are, well, an asset.
 The vast majority won’t care, won’t click.

 - Blog comment links – Just DUH.
 It’s 2014.
 You’ve gotta have a better link building strategy than this.
 We went ahead and killed all the links in our comments, in fact.
 They were always no-follow, but we decided recently that spammers don’t even deserve a no-follow link.
-(The exception: You're a proven, respected member of a community and you share a truly relevant link; we got quite a bit of referral traffic when Gianluca Fiorelli, a Moz regular, left a link to our blog in a comment on a Whiteboard Friday post.)
+(The exception: You're a proven, respected member of a community and you share a truly relevant link; we got quite a boost of blog traffic when Gianluca Fiorelli, a Moz regular, left a link to our blog in a comment on a Whiteboard Friday post.)

 I’m not saying links that don’t get clicked are worthless, of course – links from authoritative domains are still influential in the ranking algorithm and they can still be great for branding.
 But if your manager is on you to increase referral traffic – not just links – focus on the types of links that actually get clicked.